tauri-apps/tauri/README.md

 acceptance of a low-level language.

-We expect to witness an entire new class of applications being built with Quasar Tauri.
+We expect to witness an entire new class of applications being built with Tauri.
 From a simple calender to locally crunching massive realtime feeds at particle colliders or even mesh-network based distributed message- passing ecosystems - the bar has been raised and gauntlet thrown.